 This course focuses on a variety of issues embedded in both interpersonal and organizational communication.
-These issues include trust, organizational climate, perception, motivation, and the communication process.
+These issues include organizational trust. climate. perception, motivation. and the communication process.
 The course also elaborates on patterns of miscommunication as these patterns affect organizational communication.